jlabclouds/Aspire/README.md

 5. **Access the app:**
     Open your browser and navigate to `https://localhost:5001` (or the URL shown in the console).

+6. **VS Code:**
+    Run and Debug using C# extension in the project directory Aspire.AppHost

     ## When to Choose Aspire Over React + ASP.NET Core (TypeScript)

     Choose Aspire's ASP.NET Core + Blazor structure instead of a React + ASP.NET Core (TypeScript) stack when: